 Set and get hyperparameters in scikit-learn#

 This notebook shows how one can get and set the value of a hyperparameter in a scikit-learn estimator.
-We recall that hyperparameters refer to the parameter that will control the learning process.

 They should not be confused with the fitted parameters, resulting from the training.
 These fitted parameters are recognizable in scikit-learn because they are spelled with a final underscore _, for instance model.coef_.